mattforni/about/README.md

 #### Experiment and Iterate
 Be bold in experimenting with novel ways to better serve customers, community and the company.
 Evaluate results quickly, adopting beneficial ideas while noting and abandoning unsuccessful pursuits.

+#### Community
+Take great pride in building and bolstering all facets of their community.
+We will only be successful if we empower our community to be successful, both technical and social.

+#### Skin in the Game
+Work hard to own their domain, mastering all aspects of their role as well as the product as a whole.
+In this vein, we educate our customers with sincerity since we eat our own dog food and practice what we preach.

 #### Make it So
 Use your skill and judgement to make the right decisions, even if those decisions may be unpopular.
 Own those decisions, actions, and more importantly, the outcomes.